-Corrective Action Plan for Unprofessional Behavior
+Developmental Plan for Unprofession Behavior

-Unprofessional conduct, as defined by the American Counseling Association (ACA) and/or the National Association for Addiction Professionals (NAADAC) counseling codes of ethics, may be the subject of a code of conduct violation charge and/or corrective action plan.
+Unprofessional conduct, as defined by the ACA Code of Ethics,, ASCA Ethical Standards for School Counselors and/or NAADAC counseling Code of Ethics, may be the subject of a code of conduct violation charge and/or developmental action plan.

-- Depending on the determination made by the Professional Practices Committee, students may be administratively withdrawn from practicum courses and asked to participate in mandatory four-week coaching session.
+- Depending on the determination made by the Professional Practices Committee, students may be administratively □ withdrawn from practicum courses, placed on a hold and asked to participate in a mandatory four-week mentoring session.
 If administratively withdrawn, students will be issued an "F" as a final grade.
-If students are terminated from sites due to an unethical or illegal behavior and, consequently, administratively withdrawn from an individual practicum course, the practicum hours completed during this time will not be counted for that course. - To resume practicum experiences, students must successfully complete the terms of their corrective action plans, which include mandatory coaching, within the allotted four-week period.
-Students will not earn credits or practicum hours for completing corrective action plans. - If students are administratively withdrawn from a practicum course as part of a corrective action plan, they may need to retake the course at their own expense.
-Students are encouraged to discuss any financial or other concerns with a Student Services Adviser (SSA). - Students may not participate in corrective action plans more than twice.
-Students who do not successfully complete their corrective action plan will not be able to graduate with a counseling degree.
+If students are terminated from sites due to an unethical or illegal behavior and, consequently, administratively withdrawn from an individual practicum course, the practicum hours completed during this time will not be counted for that course. - To resume practicum experiences, students must successfully complete the terms of their developmental action plans, which includes mentoring within the allotted four-week period.
+Students will not earn credits or practicum hours for completing developmental action plans. - If students are administratively withdrawn from a practicum course as part of a developmental action plan, they may need to retake the course at their own expense.
+Students are encouraged to discuss any financial or other concerns with a Student Services Adviser (SSA). - The Developmental Action Plan (DAP) rubric serves as the evaluative component related to the student's remediation.
+If a student receives a score of '1' on the DAP rubric, they will automatically be referred back to the PPC for further decision.
+Additionally, if a student receives a score of '2' or less in two or more categories from the DAP rubric, they will also be referred back to the PPC for further decision - Students may not participate in developmental action plans more than twice.
+Students who do not successfully complete their developmental action plan will not be able to graduate with a counseling degree.